learntextvis/code-samples/README.md

     * stop words are iterative process with word cloud displays

 * Timeseries
-    * show location of word in doc over time (concordance)
+    * show location of word in doc over time (concordance view
     * use windowsize (user-settable) and count, show over time
         * examples are wordclouds per chapter in a book, in order
         * who talks when in a debate / play
         * the Tarantino obscenity chart in 538.
 We should be able to make that.
+        * Simple example in timeseries.html shows just words per chapter in order in Emma.
     * Vis types over time - bar, line, even word cloud??

 * Clustering docs